 If you feel any of these symptoms, it might be time to visit your doctor or podiatrist and get your foot examined.
-They’ll be able to rule out other issues or foot problems and let you know what can be done to treat your bunions.
+They will be able to rule out other issues or foot problems and let you know what can be done to treat your bunions.

-You should avoid activities that put direct pressure on your feet and big toes and instead try to take part in activities that don’t, such as cycling or swimming.
+You should avoid activities that put direct pressure on your feet and big toes and instead try to take part in activities that do not, such as cycling or swimming.
 Bunions should not keep you from maintaining an active lifestyle as you may experience other issues if you become sedentary.

-While they don’t always cause issues, bunions can cause complications, such as hammertoe, bursitis, or metatarsalgia.
+While they do not always cause issues, bunions can cause complications, such as hammertoe, bursitis, or metatarsalgia.
 Talk to your doctor or podiatrist if you think you might have one of these issues.

 If you suspect you may have a bunion, call the Edmonton Foot Health Centre to book an appointment today.